 2. There is an annual membership fee of $50 due at the first of the year for continuing membership.

-3. In terms of bachi, all new members are provided with one pair of regular bachi and one pair of shime bachi when you become a member .
+3. In terms of bachi (drum sticks), all new members are provided with one pair of regular bachi and one pair of shime bachi when you become a member .
 As you learn more songs, you may want some different types of bachi and purchase different kinds from our inventory.

 5. For performances, we have two types of required apparel.
 For formal performance, we ask that players wear a pair of black spandex dance/exercise pants, with a black shirt underneath and a happi coat (provided).
 Non-formal performances would allow kind of pants and shirts, provided they do not have graphic on them.
 We ask that you take excellent care of the happi.

 This should be all the information you need to get started.
-We’re thrilled that you’ve decided to be a part of our Taiko family, and we look forward to play with you in the future!
-Please let us know if you have any questions, issues, or concerns whenever you have them, we’re a family after all and we look after each other!
-If there is any accommodation that you need, let us know, and we will work it out with you!
+We’re thrilled that you’ve decided to be a part of our Taiko group, and we look forward to play with you in the future!
+Please let us know if you have any questions, issues, or concerns whenever you have them, and if there is any accommodation that you need, let us know, and we will work it out with you!